 Some examples, you say?
 All right.
 The first level has no health kits on the highest difficulty, and only a scant few on lower ones.
 How tough a time you’ll have is basically determined by when a large group of monsters in another room stumble into some teleporters – if you end up surrounded, it’s over.
 Not to mention, your ammo supplies are extremely limited, as this is the first level.
 Level 2 puts you in a big, open fight right at the start with no cover and only lava ahead of you.
 You’ll be trying to hold back five to six floating Cacodemons with nothing but whatever shotgun and pistol ammo you have left over from the first level.

 Here, Doom starts to shift from the run-n-gun action most people know it for, to the kind of “combat puzzle” gameplay exemplified by The Plutonia Experiment.
 Luck starts to factor in, along with preparation earned from many, many deaths.
 This is the kind of episode where, after a series of difficult jumps and brutal fighting, you’ll end up on a ledge surrounded by five Barons of Hell.
 Level 6 is based around a central teleporter surrounded by lava.
-If you don’t precisely manage your environment suit pickups (hell, probably even if you do…) then you’ll be forced to take continuing damage as you keep returning to the teleporter.
+If you don’t precisely manage your environment suit pickups, you’ll be forced to take continuing damage as you keep returning to the teleporter.
 Your reward will be a fight with a Cyberdemon blocking the level’s exit.

 Levels 3, 4, and 5 are surprisingly easy and most like a traditional Doom challenge, which makes me wonder why they stuffed them in the middle.
 Leading off with the episode’s hardest levels has to be designed to make some kind of a point.
 And even though you will be able to take something of a breather, make no mistake that it picks back up at Level 6.
 Bluntly, if you’re not going to enjoy dying, reloading, and retrying until you eventually kludge through the level’s current challenge, then you’re going to want to skip the fourth episode.